 Valuing the time saved from increased speeds at the average hourly wage implies that adopting states were willing to accept risks that resulted in a saving of \$1.54 million (1997\$) per fatality.
-Since this figure is the value of time saved per marginal fatality among states adopting higher speed limits, it provides an upper bound on the VSL in the adopting states.
-We set out a simple structural model that is identified by variability across the states in the probability of the adoption of increased speed limits to recover the VSL.
-The empirical implementation of this model produces estimates of the VSL that are generally smaller than \$1.54 million, but these estimates are very imprecise.
+Since this figure is the value of time saved per marginal fatality among states adopting higher speed limits, it provides an upper bound on the value of a statistical life in the adopting states.
+A simple structural model that is identified by variability across the states in the probability of adoption of increased speed limits is consistent with this claim, but it provides estimates of the value of a statistical life that are very imprecise.